jpmelos/fdintercept/README.md

 ## CLI arguments

-fdintercept accepts some CLI arguments.
+fdintercept accepts the following CLI arguments.

 - `--stdin-log`: Filename of the log file that will record stdin traffic. if relative, this is relative to the current working directory.
 Default: